Olajumoke Orisaguna: Controversy

 In a February 2018 YouTube video titled Olajumoke Sauce 7: Trends and Acceptance, Orisaguna expressed shock over the existence of gay people and their right to marry.
 She described homosexuality as "un-Nigerian," stating, "I know that there is no Nigerian that was born gay or lesbian."
 Orisaguna also revealed that she struggled to sleep after learning through Facebook that some gay individuals intended to marry.
 Her remarks included a troubling statement that LGBT individuals "will be dealt with in ways you can’t imagine," which many interpreted as a veiled threat.
 These comments were particularly controversial given the significant presence of LGBT individuals in the fashion industry.
 In response to Orisaguna's remarks, Nigerian transgender model Veso Golden Oke posted a video criticising her statements and urged her to educate herself about the LGBT community, calling for greater understanding and highlighted the importance of awareness regarding diverse sexual orientations and gender identities.

 In 2019, Orisaguna's partner, Sunday, who had relocated to Lagos to reside with her, accused her of disrespecting him since rising to fame.
 Sunday also alleged that, despite expressing his intentions to marry her to her mother, Orisaguna had declined to formalise their relationship, stating that the time was not yet right.
 Orisaguna - who subsequently changed her name to Olajumoke Chris - addressed the allegations in an interview with The Punch, asserting that their relationship remained intact.
 She added that only God could judge between her and her husband regarding the claims he had been making in his interviews about her.

 Comeback

 In 2024, after a five-year hiatus, Orisaguna spoke to radio host Ibukun 'Bybisasa' Adesoye on City FM and revealed that she was never legally married to her now ex-partner despite bearing his surname, and his jealousy had contributed to further domestic violence which she endured in silence and kept hidden from her mentor Bello.
 Her limited formal education had prevented her from reading contracts that her new manager had offered, resulting in significant losses.

-Orisaguna has expressed her willingness to acquire an education (She was unable to complete her English and etiquette classes due to commuter challenges), and is currently reinventing herself as a radio presenter with the City FM talk show Kilon Shele.
+Orisaguna has expressed her willingness to acquire an education (She was unable to complete her English and etiquette classes due to commuter challenges), and is currently reinventing herself as a radio presenter with the City FM talk show Kilon Shele with Olajumoke.